angrbrd/hyperledger-fabric-basics/README.md

 You need to install Git in order to clone the repository containing the  Docker images for running the Hyperledger fabric as well as the sample program in this repository.

-To install Git...

-XXXXXX ADD HERE XXXXXX
+To install Git, follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for the specific system that you running on.
+Next, intall the Git Large File Storage (Git LFS) plug-in from [here](https://git-lfs.github.com/) as the chaincode dependecy file you will be downloading from this repository is quite large and had to be stored in Git LFS.

 ### Install Golang

-You need to install Golang in order to modify the sample chaincode provided here as well as to develop and compile your own chaincode.
+You need to install Golang (Go) in order to modify the sample chaincode provided here as well as to develop and compile your own chaincode.

-To install Golang...

-XXXXXX ADD HERE XXXXXX
+To install Golang, follow the instructions [here](https://golang.org/dl/) to download and isntall the latest version of Go.

-Make sure to also set up your `$GOPATH` environment variable before proceeding.
+Make sure to also set up your `$GOPATH` environment variable before proceeding as is described in the installation instructions [here](https://golang.org/doc/install).

 ### Install Node.js And NPM

-You need to install Node.js and NPM in order to run the web application that is provided with this repository and all of it's dependencies.
-The appication provided here is written in Node.js and uses the [Hyperledger Fabric Client](https://www.npmjs.com/package/hfc) package from npm.
+You need to install Node.js and NPM in order to run the web application that is provided with this repository.
+The appication provided here is written in Node.js and uses the [Hyperledger Fabric Client](https://www.npmjs.com/package/hfc) package from NPM.

-To install Node.js and NPM...

-XXXXXX ADD HERE XXXXXX
+To install Node.js and NPM, download the appropriate installerf from [here](https://nodejs.org/en/download/).
+Node comes with NPM alrady installed, but npm gets updated more frequently than Node does, so you'll want to make sure it's the latest version by executing the following command.

+	npm install npm@latest -g

 ### Install Docker Toolbox

-You need to install Docker Toolbox in order to be able to run the Hyperledger Fabric peer and member services (CA) Docker images on your machine.
+You need to install Docker Toolbox in order to be able to run the Hyperledger Fabric peer and member services Docker containers on your machine.

-To download and isntall Docker Toolbox, which includes both Docker Engine and Compose, go [here](https://www.docker.com/products/docker-toolbox) and complete the set up process.

-If you would like a more step-by step guide on how to install Docker Toolbox, follow the instructions [here](https://getcarina.com/docs/tutorials/docker-install-mac/).
+To download and install Docker Toolbox, which includes both Docker Engine and Compose, go [here](https://www.docker.com/products/docker-toolbox) and complete the set up process.
+If you would like a more step-by step guide on how to install Docker Toolbox, the instructions [here](https://getcarina.com/docs/tutorials/docker-install-mac/) are also very helpful.

-Once you have installed Docker Toolbox, you should see the following two icons in you Mac's Applications view.
+Once you have installed Docker Toolbox, you should see the following two icons in you Mac's Applications view: (1) Docker Quick Start Terminal and (2) Kinematic (Beta).

-// Put images of the two icons here //

-XXXXXX ADD HERE XXXXXX

 Start up the `default` Docker host by clicking on the Docker Quickstart Terminal.

 It will open a new terminal window and initialize the Docker host.
-Once the startup process is complete, you will see the cute Docker whale together with the IP address of the Docker host, in this example is `192.168.99.100`.
+Once the startup process is complete, you will see the cute Docker whale together with the IP address of the Docker host, in this example it is `192.168.99.100`.
 Take note of this IP address as you will need it later to connect to your Docker containers.

 ```
                         ##         .